Ursulines of Brown County

 The National Association of Independent Schools (NAIS) is a nonprofit membership association that provides services to more than 1,900 schools and associations of schools in the United States and abroad, including more than 1,600 independent private K-12 schools in the U.S.

-For more than a quarter century, the National Coalition of Girls’ Schools (NCGS) has been the leading advocate for girls’ schools.
-NCGS serves over 260 PK-12 all-girl schools (independent, public, charter, religiously-affiliated, and boarding/day) around the world by providing networking, research, professional development, and advocacy programs focused on girls’ learning and healthy development.
+For more than a quarter century, the International Coalition of Girls’ Schools (ICGS) has been the leading advocate for girls’ schools.
+ICGS serves over 375 PK-12 all-girl schools (independent, public, charter, religiously-affiliated, and boarding/day) and over 300, 000 students around the world by providing networking, research, professional development, and advocacy programs focused on girls’ learning and healthy development.

 In 1994, the Bishops of Ohio formed the Ohio Catholic School Accrediting Association (OCSAA).
 The OCSAA is a collaborative undertaking of the Catholic dioceses in Ohio and is governed by the Superintendents of Schools who serve as the OCSAA Commission.
 The purpose of the OCSAA is to strengthen Catholic school identity and mission and to engage Catholic schools in the ongoing improvement of student learning.